nmwsharp/polyscope-docs/py/source/basics/program_options.md

     If true, errors in polyscope raise execptions.
 If false, a polyscope error is shown in the UI, but processing attempts to continue.
 Default: `False`.

+??? func "`#!python set_SSAA_factor(n)`"

+    ##### SSAA anti-aliasing factor

+    Enable super-sampling anti-aliasing for a prettier rendered scene.
+SSAA renders the scene at multiple samples for each pixel, then averages them to resolve final pixel values.

+    Cost scales quadratically with the value of this parameter, so it will quickly become expensive.
+Reasonable values are in the range `1` to `4`.
+Using `2` is generally sufficient for anti-aliasing.

+    Default: `1` (no anti-aliasing)

 ??? func "`#!python set_max_fps(f)`"